kubernetes/dashboard/README.md

 ## Access

-You can access Dashboard as described in the instructions that can be found in the [access guide](docs/user/accessing-dashboard/README.md).
+You can access the Dashboard as described in the instructions that can be found in the [access guide](docs/user/accessing-dashboard/README.md).

 ## Create An Authentication Token (RBAC)
 To find out how to create sample user and log in follow [Creating sample user](docs/user/access-control/creating-sample-user.md) guide.

-**NOTE:**
-* Kubeconfig Authentication method does not support external identity providers or certificate-based authentication.
-* [Metrics-Server](https://github.com/kubernetes-sigs/metrics-server) has to be running in the cluster for the metrics and graphs to be available.
-Read more about it in [Integrations](docs/user/integrations.md) guide.

 ## Documentation